 KIAWAH WOMEN'S FOUNDATION

-Each week during the school year we purchase, pack and deliver bags of shelf-stable food to the three schools we support.
-Each bag typically contains 2-3 Breakfast items, 2-3 lunch items, fruit items and a variety of snacks.
-Last year we packed about 8000 bags of food for almost 300 students.
+Each week during the school year, the Kiawah Women’s Foundation purchases, packs, and delivers bags of shelf-stable food to the schools we support.
+Each Backpack Buddy bag typically includes 2–3 breakfast items, 2–3 lunch items, and a variety of snacks to help sustain students through the weekend.

 KIAWAH WOMEN'S FOUNDATION